 Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their knowledge of carbon monoxide (CO).
 According to The Centers for Disease Control, carbon monoxide poisoning is a primary cause of unintentional poisoning deaths – causing around 15,000 emergency room visits and about 500 deaths yearly in the United States1.
-There are alarming gaps in what homeowners do and don’t know about keeping safe.
+There are surprising gaps in what homeowners do and don’t know about keeping safe.

 Many common household appliances release carbon monoxide

 Carbon monoxide is a colorless, odorless gas that could build to unsafe levels in your home when fuel-burning devices are not properly vented, operated or maintained.
-Inhalation of CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
+Inhalation of CO may cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
 It’s critical to have your home checked for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain: